 All links go directly to official Homer, Nebraska government websites.

-Law enforcement in Dakota County is provided by the Dakota County Sheriff's Office and several municipal police departments.
-The South Sioux City Police Department is the largest city department, handling law enforcement within city limits.
-Other municipalities, such as Homer, have their own police departments that coordinate with the sheriff's office on major crimes and regional safety initiatives.
+Law enforcement across Dakota County is handled through a coordinated system involving the Dakota County Sheriff's Office and several municipal police departments.
+The South Sioux City Police Department operates as the largest city force, managing law enforcement within those city limits.
+Other municipalities, including Homer, maintain their own police departments that work alongside the sheriff's office on major crimes and regional safety initiatives.

 Jail & Inmate Records